theiagen/tbp-parser/docs/outputs/coverage.md

 Non-overlapping katG2: 201 ─── 400  (unique to katG2)
 ```

-For each target, tbp-parser will:
+For each `BedRecord`, tbp-parser will:

-1. Finds reads in the **non-overlapping** portion of that target
+1. Find all reads in the **non-overlapping** portion of that `BedRecord`
-2. Uses those read names as a whitelist
+2. Use those read names as a whitelist
-3. Reinterprets all positions (including the overlap zone), keeping **only** the whitelisted reads
+3. Reanalyze all positions (including the overlap zone), keeping **only** the whitelisted reads

-This prevents double-counting when the targets are aggregated into locus coverage.
+This prevents double-counting when the `BedRecord`s are aggregated together in the locus coverage report.
 The impact is visible in both reports:

 ```
 WITHOUT --resolve_overlapping_regions: